Confinement-driven state transition and bistability in schooling fish: Results

 We experimentally measured the time spent in the milling and polarized states.
-The results, reported in \autoref{fig:figure4}a-b show an exemple of the empirical distribution of the durations between state transitions, for a confinement density at which fish spend approximately the same time in milling and in polarized state ($\rho = 30$ fish/m$^2$, for $N=30$ and $S=1$ m$^2$).
-At low densities, where transitions are frequent and therefore the experimental statistic is good, fitting an exponential law to the data shows good agreement, suggesting that the state transition is indeed a memoryless process.
-It should be noted that as density rises, and milling bouts become very long, the number of tranistions falls sharply, and the number of bouts observed is much lower.
-For these high densities, the fit quality is much worse, but this likely due to the insufficient statistic behind the experimental distribution rather than the inadequacy of the model.
+The results, reported in Fig.~\ref{fig:large_figure_model}a-b show an example of the empirical distribution of the durations between state transitions, for a confinement density at which fish spend approximately the same time in the milling and polarized states ($\rho = 30$ fish/m$^2$, for $N=30$ and $S=1$ m$^2$).
+At low densities, where transitions are frequent and the experimental statistics is therefore good, fitting an exponential distribution to the data shows good agreement.
+It should be noted that as density rises, and milling bouts become very long, the number of transitions falls sharply, and the number of bouts observed is much lower.
+For these high densities, the fit quality deteriorates, likely due to the insufficient statistics behind the experimental distribution.
 From the fit parameters we can directly obtain the mean time to transition for each state, with $\langle\tau_\mathrm m \rangle = \beta^{-1}$ and $\langle\tau_\mathrm p \rangle = \alpha^{-1}$.
-The good agreement demonstrated by the distributions in \autoref{fig:figure3}a-b, which closely fit to an exponential law is the hallmark of a memoryless process and suggests that the school operates as a system near a pseudo-critical point \cite{gomez-nava_fish_2023, romanczuk_phase_2023}.
+The good agreement demonstrated by the distributions in Fig.~\ref{fig:large_figure_model}a-b, which closely fit to an exponential distribution is the hallmark of a memory-less process.
 With this approach we extract $\alpha$ and $\beta$ for every set of experiments, that is for all pairs of ($N$, $S$).
-The variations of the two rates are presented on \autoref{fig:figure4}c, with respect to the confinement density.
-We see that the stability of the milling state increases with density, while that of the polarised state decreases.
+The variations of the two rates are presented on Fig.~\ref{fig:large_figure_model}c, with respect to the confinement density.
+We see that the stability of the milling state increases with density, while that of the polarized state decreases.